samiyr/SwiftyPing/README.md

 ### Future development and contributions
 I made this project based on what I need, so I probably won't be adding any features unless I really need them.
 I will maintain it (meaning bug fixes and support for new Swift versions) for some time at least.
 However, you can submit a pull request and I'll take a look.
 Please try to keep the overall coding style.

+### Caveats
+This is low-level code, basically C code translated to Swift.
+This means that there are unsafe casts from raw bytes to Swift structs, for which Swift's usual type safety checks no longer apply.
+These can fail ungracefully (throwing an exception), and may even be used as an exploit (I'm not a security researcher and thus don't have the expertise to say for sure), so use with caution, especially if pinging untrusted hosts.

 ### License
 Use pretty much however you want.
 Officially licensed under MIT.